A nontopological soliton with a dipole chromomagnetic field: Conclusion

 It is worth noting that there are also no magnetic monopoles (chromodyons) possessing a long-range chromoelectric field \cite{abouelsaood_npb_1983, abouelsaood_plb_1983, balan_1983, nelson_1983, nelson_manohar_1983, nelson_coleman_1984}.
 The reason is that the long-range tails of the non-Abelian components of the fields produce a topological obstruction that makes it impossible to find a basis for an unbroken non-Abelian subgroup that is smooth over all of space.
 As a result, it is impossible to define normalizable zero modes which would correspond to some generators of the unbroken gauge non-Abelian subgroup.

 The nontopological soliton considered here is related to the gauged monopole-bubble solution of \cite{kim_plb_1999}.
+The gauged monopole-bubble contributes to the decay amplitude of a false vacuum in the high-temperature limit.
 Unlike the model (\ref{II:1}), the model considered in \cite{kim_plb_1999} contains a real isovector scalar field, so that the conserved Noether charge (\ref{III:15}) is absent.
 In addition, the true vacuum manifold of this model is a two-sphere $\left\vert \boldsymbol{\phi} \right\vert = \phi_{\text{vac}}$ rather than the point $\boldsymbol{\phi} = 0$ as it is in the model (\ref{II:1}).
 We can say that the gauged monopole-bubble of \cite{kim_plb_1999} and the nontopological soliton of the model (\ref{II:1}) are related similarly to the three-dimensional Euclidean bounce and the $(3+1)$ dimensional Q-ball.
-The gauged monopole-bubble contributes to the decay amplitude of a false vacuum in the high-temperature limit.
+Note also that a nontopological soliton exists in the non-gauge version of the model (\ref{II:1}), which describes a self-interacting isovector complex scalar field.
+This soliton, called Q-crust, was described in \cite{sakai_2011}.

-The model of \cite{kim_plb_1999} and the model (\ref{II:1}) can be regarded as modifications of the $SU(2)$ Georgi-Glashow model \cite{GG_1972}.
-Another modification was considered in \cite{kumar_2010, paranjape_2024}.
-The effective self-interaction potentials used in \cite{kumar_2010, paranjape_2024} result in a true vacuum at the zero point $\boldsymbol{\phi} =0$ and a false vacuum manifold on the two-sphere $\left\vert\boldsymbol{\phi} \right\vert = \phi_{\text{vac}}$.
-It was shown in \cite{kumar_2010, paranjape_2024} that a metastable topological soliton, called the false monopole, exists in that model.
-This name stems from the fact that the real isovector scalar field of this soliton approximates the false vacuum manifold $\left\vert \boldsymbol{\phi} \right\vert = \phi_{\text{vac}}$ at large distances from the center.
-This false vacuum can decay via the usual creation of true vacuum bubbles \cite{coleman_1977}; however, it was shown in \cite{kumar_2010, paranjape_2024, steinhardt_prd_1981, steinhardt_npb_1981, hosotani_prd_1983, agrawal_2022} that this decay can be considerably enhanced in the presence of the false monopoles.
+In this paper, we considered the simplest non-Abelian gauge model in which a Q-ball-like soliton solution exists.
+Similar to the 't Hooft-Polyakov monopole, this soliton solution can be embedded in a gauge group larger than $SU(2)$.
+To do this, it is sufficient to complexify the adjoint Higgs field and choose any of the $SU(2)$ subgroups of the gauge group.
+The choice of the $SU(2)$ subgroup determines the embedding according to the formulas given in \cite{weinberg_2007}.
+The soliton solution can be generalized in another way.
+For this, the global $U(1)$ symmetry (\ref{II:7}) must be gauged using an Abelian gauge field.
+In this case, the soliton will have an Abelian electric field and a non-Abelian chromomagnetic field.